Forty Thousand Horsemen: Development

 Chauvel was the nephew of Sir Harry Chauvel, commander of the Australian Light Horse during the Sinai and Palestine campaign and had long planned a film based on the exploits of the Light Horse.
-It was originally to be titled Thunder Over the Desert.
+It was originally to be titled For Services Rendered based on a story by Frank Baker, and then Thunder Over the Desert.
+A key influence was The Lives of a Bengal Lancer.

-To raise funds for a movie, Chauvel shot a £5,000 "teaser" sequence, consisting of a cavalry charge based around the Battle of Beersheba.
+To raise funds for the project, Chauvel shot a £5,000 "teaser" sequence, consisting of a cavalry charge based around the Battle of Beersheba.
 The cost for this was paid for by Herc McIntyre, managing director of Universal Pictures in Australia who was a long-time friend and associate of Chauvel's.
-Filming of this sequence took place on 1 February 1938 on the Cronulla sand dunes using a cavalry division of the Australian Light Horse, which had been performing in the New South Wales sesquicentenary celebrations.
+Filming of this sequence took place on 1 February 1938 on the Cronulla sand dunes using a cavalry regiment of the Australian Light Horse, which had been performing in the New South Wales sesquicentenary celebrations.
 The charge was filmed by a four-camera unit, composed of Frank Hurley, Tasman Higgins, Bert Nicholas and John Heyer.
-A cavalryman was injured during the shoot.

-In 1939 Chauvel and McIntyre formed Famous Films Ltd to make the movie.
-Chauvel used the footage to raise the budget, which was originally announced at £25,000. £5,000 was provided by McIntyre and £10,000 from Hoyts.
-The New South Wales government agreed to guarantee a bank overdraft of £15,000 although they did not invest directly in the movie.
+In 1939 Chauvel and McIntyre formed Famous Films Ltd to make the film.
+Chauvel used the teaser footage to raise the budget, which was originally announced at £25,000. £5,000 was provided by McIntyre and £10,000 from Hoyts.
+The New South Wales government agreed to guarantee a bank overdraft of £15,000 although they did not invest directly.

 Casting

-The movie marked the first lead role for Grant Taylor, who rose to prominence in Dad Rudd, MP (1940).
-It was the first sizeable role for Chips Rafferty, who had been cast after a screen test.
-Chauvel described him as "a cross between Slim Summerville and Jame Stewart, and has a variety of droll yet natural humour."
-Joe Valli reprised his Scottish soldier from Pat Hanna's Digger Shows.
+The film marked the first leading role for Grant Taylor, who had risen to prominence in Dad Rudd, MP (1940).
+It was also the first sizeable role for Chips Rafferty, who had been cast after a screen test.
+Chauvel described him as "a cross between Slim Summerville and James Stewart", with a "droll yet natural humour."
+Joe Valli reprised his Scottish soldier role from Pat Hanna's Digger Shows.

 Taylor was paid £15 a week, Rafferty £10 a week.

-Betty Bryant was a discovery of Elsa Chauvel's.
-She beat out Pat Firman for the role.
+Betty Bryant was a discovery of Elsa Chauvel's and was cast as Juliet Rouget.